wrac4242/OTW_Common_Issues/bandit/bandit6>7.md

 if you use that command, ignore the "Permission Denied"
 maybe there is a way to filter them out with a recomended command?

+quote: "Hello IT, have you tried turning it off and on again" - The IT Crowd